ryandward/CV/README.md

 Research Assistant, Fall 2018 – Summer 2019
 * Extracted and assessed DNA from cyanobacteria as part of a project funded by the Joint Genome Institute to understand phylogenetic relationships and photosynthetic pigment evolution

+**Pietrasiak Lab**
+*New Mexico State University*
+Staff Researcher, 2018-2019
+* Extracted and assessed DNA from cyanobacteria as part of a project funded by the Joint Genome Institute to understand phylogenetic relationships and photosynthetic pigment evolution

 **Schmitz Lab**
 *University of Georgia*